Current Ambassadors

 We are proud to introduce our current Open Science Ambassadors, a group of dedicated researchers and staff members who are passionate about promoting Open Science practices and values within the Max Planck Society.
 These ambassadors are committed to sharing their knowledge and expertise with colleagues, students, and the broader community, and to fostering a culture of openness, transparency, and collaboration in research.

-A list with contact information for the Ambassadors can be found in the Max-Intranet.
-If you are an ambassador, but not featured here you can fill out this form.
-For questions about the Open Science Ambassadors you can contact osip [at] mpdl [dot] mpg [dot] de.
+If you are an ambassador, but not featured here, you can fill out this form.
+The form can also be used as self-appointment as an ambassador.
+For questions about the Open Science Ambassadors, you can contact osip.mpdl.mpg.de.

 Kunsthistorisches Institut in Florenz